thebeaverhead/react-modal-login/README.md

 - `closeBtn` |_object_| - close button object

   - `containerClass` |_string_| - close button container custom class
-  - `element` |_element_| - custom close button we'd like to attach
+  - `element` |_component_| - custom close button we'd like to attach

-- `aboveSocialsLoginContainer` |_element_| - custom container above socials buttons visible on login tab
+- `aboveSocialsLoginContainer` |_component_| - custom container above socials buttons visible on login tab

-- `aboveSocialsRegisterContainer` |_element_| - custom container above socials buttons visible on register tab
+- `aboveSocialsRegisterContainer` |_component_| - custom container above socials buttons visible on register tab

-- `aboveSocialsRecoverPasswordContainer` |_element_| - custom container above socials buttons visible on recover password tab
+- `aboveSocialsRecoverPasswordContainer` |_component_| - custom container above socials buttons visible on recover password tab
 - `changeTab` |_func_| - Grab this component ref and launch this function if you'd like programatically change the tab. accepted values: _'login'_, _'register'_, _'recoverPassword'_.
 However if you intend to do so, you should clean that property afterwards.
 For instance: